0910QiChen/swiftshop/README.md

 ## Frontend

-To run the frontend, navigate to the `BankingApp` directory and use the following command:
+To run the frontend, navigate to the `swiftshop` directory and use the following command:

 ```terminal
 cd swiftshop/swiftshop/src/app